The popularity of cell phones and wireless communication devices has resulted in a proliferation

 incorporate procedures and equipment to separately measure cellular power density, in addition to the composite power density

 (the combination of all RF signals present).
+We use top quality professional equipment, and extensive procedural safeguards, to

 The purpose of our testing services is not to provide a basis for contesting the siting of cell